 Risk Management will not be the same going forward: too much is at stake The summer is over in the Northern Hemisphere - and what an unusual summer has it been!
 Worldwide the implications and challenges of adjusting to a Covid-19 pandemic are still a major issue, affecting individuals, companies and governments.
 At Open Risk we have been tracking and will continue to interpret the impact of the pandemic via a number of projects:

-What this blog post is about (and what it isn’t) With the ever more widespread adoption of Data Science, defined as the intensive use of data in various forms of decision making, there is a renewed interest in Visualization as an effective channel for humans to understand data at various stages of the data lifecycle.
-There is a large variety of visualization tools which can produce an ever more bewildering variety of visualization types
+What this blog post is about (and what it isn’t) With the ever more widespread adoption of Data Science tools (defined loosely as the intensive use of data in decision-making), there is a renewed interest in Visualization as an effective channel for humans to understand information at various stages of the data lifecycle.
+There is a large variety of data visualization tools which can produce an ever more bewildering variety of visualization types:

 The motivation for federated credit risk models Federated learning is a machine learning technique that is receiving increased attention in diverse data driven application domains that have data privacy concerns.
 The essence of the concept is to train algorithms across decentralized servers, each holding their own local data samples, hence without the need to exchange potentially sensitive information.
 The construction of a common model is achieved through the exchange of derived data (gradients, parameters, weights etc).